Skip to main content

 iCVV enhances transaction security by:

-1. Preventing creation of counterfeit magnetic stripe cards using chip card data
+1. Preventing the creation of counterfeit magnetic stripe cards using chip card data

 2. Ensuring chip data integrity